juand-r/naacl-2019-notes/README.md

 ---

-Some comments:
+**Some comments:**
 - There was a lot of interesting work I was not able to see:
-    - question answering (this area is booming; here is a recent survey: Storks et al., Commonsense Reasoning for Natural Language Understanding: A Survey, 2019).
+    - question answering and commonsense reasoning (this area is booming; here is a recent survey: Storks et al., Commonsense Reasoning for Natural Language Understanding: A Survey, 2019).
+    - knowledge graphs, knowledge-base completion
-    - application-oriented work, particular for clinical/bio-medical applications.
-There's interesting work at the **clinical NLP workshop**, as well as a **clinical NLP tutorial.**
+    - application-oriented work, particularly for clinical/bio-medical applications.
+There was interesting work presented at the **clinical NLP workshop**, as well as a **clinical NLP tutorial.**
 - I saw a lot of great work on:
     - low-resource settings (cross-lingual; few-shot learning; zero-shot learning)
     - text generation
 - It was good to see papers that were not concerned with chasing SOTA:
     - some nice error analysis papers (e.g., Hayes, "What just happened?")
-    - papers introducing new resources (Kim et al., "AudioCaps"; Geva et al., "DiscoFuse"; McHardy et al., "Adversarial Training for Satire Detection")
+    - papers introducing new datasets (Kim et al., "AudioCaps"; Geva et al., "DiscoFuse"; McHardy et al., "Adversarial Training for Satire Detection") and benchmarks (e.g., WiC: the Word-in-Context Dataset)
+    - evaluation (which is particuarly difficult for language generation tasks)
-- It seemed like BERT was everywhere (ELMo too, but mostly BERT), and large language models are not going away.
+- It seemed like BERT was everywhere (ELMo too, but mostly BERT), and large language models are here to stay.
     - The good:
         - Interesting work on probing these models (eg. Hewitt and Manning, "A Structural Probe for Finding Syntax in Word Representations")
         - Some good work exploring how best to use them on downstream tasks.
     - The bad:
-        - The sentiment "BERT is will solve all your problems" is dangerous.
+        - The sentiment "BERT is will solve all your problems" is more common than it should be, and not helpful.
 There were many great papers that did not use (and perhaps did not need) BERT!

 See also Sebastian Ruder's highlights: http://ruder.io/naacl2019/index.html